-The property forms part of an established residential area in the town of Largs.
-The surrounding properties in the immediate vicinity are generally of a similar cahractyer.
-A range of typical local amenities can be found within the town.
+The property forms part of an established residential area on the outskirts of Dalry.
+The surrounding properties in the immediate vicinity are generally of a similar age and style.

+A range of typical local amenities can be found within a short commute.